nuttann/nuttann.github.io/achievements.md

 - Empires of Kunark
   - Hunter
     - Hunter of Lceanium
-      - A Drolvarg Lord (Nuttann, Gallin, Nanbus)
-      - Nightvenom (Nuttann, Gallin, Nanbus)
-      - Slitherblade (Nuttann, Gallin, Nanbus)
+      - Slitherblade (Gallin, Nanbus)
-      - Tithnak Shadowhunter (Nuttann, Gallin, Nanbus)
+      - Tithnak Shadowhunter (Gallin, Nanbus)
     - Hunter of The Scorched Woods
       - Searstinger (Gallin, Nanbus)
     - Hunter of The Temple of Droga